syncfusion-content/windowsforms-docs/WindowsForms/Chart/Design-time-Features.md

 ### Save Template

-The appearance settings for various components of a Chart like [ChartSeries](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartSeries.html), [ChartArea](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartArea.html), Series properties and Point properties can be stored in a template, which can be loaded into new [ChartControl](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl.html) when needed.
+The appearance settings for various components of a Chart like [ChartSeries](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartSeries.html), [ChartArea](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartArea.html), Series properties and Point properties can be stored in a template, which can be loaded into new [Chart Control](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl.html) when needed.

 A chart template can contain the properties of more than one data series.
 When such templates are loaded into a destination [ChartControl](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartSeries.html), the appearance settings of the data series will be applied in a sequential order, i.e., the first set of appearance settings of a data series will be applied to the destination Chart's first series and the second set of appearance properties of the data series will be applied to the destination Chart's second series and so on.